-LA politics guy Mike Trujillo sweet talks street-hassle
+LA politics guy Mike Trujillo sweet talks yours truly

 "I'll go all sugar," Mike Trujillo tells the barista at Cafe Casbah in Silver Lake.
 The thirty-one-year-old Democratic specialist orders a chocolate chip cookie and a Coke.
 He's reviving himself from a five-hour poker session the night before.

 "I don't know why some people have me figured out a certain way," Trujillo tells me when we sit down.
 "I'm a nice guy."

 Trujillo has been interested in politics since fourth grade, when he told his mother to punch the ballot for Dukakis and not George H. W. Bush.
 He got his start in politics when he was thinking of doing a special project at Birmingham High School in NoHo.
 His school went for a political special study project and he ended up not merely contacting Richard Alarcon's then-California Senate office, but working for the office.

 Along the way, Trujillo went to work for Antonio Villaraigosa when he ran against Nick Pacheco, and then again when he ran for Mayor successfully.
 He's also worked for Hillary Clinton's enormous 2008 effort that came up just short, Rob Reiner when the actor/producer backed an education initiative, and Janice Hahn, who he says has among the best political instincts on Council.

 "I've been lucky," Trujillo says of his career to date.
 "I mean, Rob Reiner is one of the funniest people in America, and Hillary is one of the smartest for sure, and I've worked for both of them."

 He enjoys reminiscing about the crazy nascent days of the MayorSam blog.
 He hadn't met Michael Higby before he started contributing himself, but he already knew Brian Hay.